-Closing Speed -Turn the adjustment screw on the Closing Speed Control OUT, counterclockwise, 11⁄2 to 21⁄2 turns from full closed position.
+Opening and Closing Speed - Turn the adjustment screws on the Closing Speed and Opening Speed Controls, if the main valve is so equipped, OUT, counterclockwise, 11/2 to 21/2 turns from full closed position.

 To ensure proper operation, any trapped air will need to be bled off the valve cover during startup.
 The ACV includes a bleed valve, use a flat head screwdriver to slowly open the valve (See Figure 1).